arjungulzzz/ErrorAnalysis/README.md

 ### A Note on Timestamps and Timezones

-The frontend application **does not perform any time conversion or formatting**.
+> **Important**: The frontend application **does not perform any time conversion or formatting**.
 It displays the timestamp strings it receives directly from the API.
 The backend service is the **single source of truth** for time and is responsible for all time-related calculations and formatting.

 ### Request Body Parameters